 The virtual sessions resulted in shoppers spending 37% more per order, than typical e-commerce shoppers and rated the offering 4.9 out of 5 stars.

 Australia’s biggest advertisers during COVID-19

 Australia’s ad spend has taken a big hit during the coronavirus crisis, Media Agency spend is down by -35.4% to $331.12 million in April (SMI), but some areas of the economy are booming.
 Nielsen found that some sectors have been increasing advertising in April in response to the current climate.
 Government campaigns top the ad spend growth (hello COVID safe app) at 67% in April, followed by household furnishings (57%), media (48%) and computers (37%).
 But the automotive sector is leading the way by ad count.
-Automotive advertisers have been churning out the most Covid related ads of any sector, totalling 110 ads addressing the pandemic.
+Automotive advertisers have been churning out the most COVID-19 related ads of any sector, totaling 110 ads addressing the pandemic.

 If advertisers are spending, are consumers buying?